Karin Immergut

 Karin Johanna Immergut (born 1960) is an American lawyer who has served as a United States district judge of the United States District Court for the District of Oregon since 2019.
 She has concurrently served as a judge of the United States Foreign Intelligence Surveillance Court since 2024.

-Early life and education
+Early life

 Immergut was born in Brooklyn, New York City, in 1960.
 Her father was an Austrian chemist and her mother a Swedish mathematician.
 Her parents married in Sweden and then immigrated to the United States, where Karin was born.

-Immergut graduated from Amherst College in 1982 with her BA; upon graduation, she worked as a special assistant at the New York City Departments of Juvenile Justice and Corrections.
+Immergut graduated from Amherst College in 1982 with her Bachelor of Arts degree; upon graduation, she worked as a special assistant at the New York City Departments of Juvenile Justice and Corrections.

-Immergut then attended the UC Berkeley School of Law, graduating with her JD in 1987.
+Immergut then attended the UC Berkeley School of Law, graduating with her Juris Doctor in 1987.
 While a student, she was managing editor of the Boalt Hall Journal of Industrial Relations (now Berkeley Journal of Employment & Labor Law).